jacebenson/jace.pro/src/post/2020-05-24-glide-freaking-query-wow/index.md

 ---
 title: "Glide Freaking Query Wow"
-subtitle: "So I thought this was... just another odd class.
+subtitle: "So I thought this was... another odd class.
 It's so much more."
 summary: "I want this and so should you.
 GlideQuery is better than GlideRecord because it does safe and smart defaults"
 date: 2020-05-24T01:42:31-05:00
 ---